Hearing the Voice of God by His Holy Spirit

 • Remember that the Holy Spirit’s intent is to point people towards Jesus Christ.

 • Pray in tongues often.
-It will help you to learn to hear the voice of the Spirit.
+It will give you ongoing opportunities for discerning the voice of God's Holy Spirit.

 • Expect to hear precise, clear information — not just “inklings” — from the Holy Spirit.